Hélder Ferreira (footballer, born 1997): Paços Ferreira

-Anorthosis
+Later career

-On 21 July 2022, Ferreira joined Anorthosis Famagusta F.C. of the Cypriot First Division on a two-year deal.
+On 21 July 2022, Ferreira joined Anorthosis Famagusta FC of the Cypriot First Division on a two-year deal.
+Two years later, he moved to the Armenian Premier League with FC Noah.
+In July 2025, shortly after winning the double, he renewed his contract at the latter until summer 2027, with the option for an additional year.

 International career

 Ferreira represented Portugal at the 2017 FIFA U-20 World Cup in South Korea, scoring against Zambia (2–1 group-stage loss) in an eventual quarter-final exit.